WS1 - T D Process

 This report details the evidence gathered from the DNOs on the current forecasting approaches and draws some similarities and differences between the network companies’ approach to forecasting.
 The outcomes from this exercise will inform further work under this Product 5 (Whole System FES).

 Product 7 looks to establish processes to capture ANM system status and performance for investment planning purposes.
 This work provides clear guidelines and methodology for assessing how stakeholders connection arrangements would be impacted by ANM arrangements.

 This good practice guide considers both the methodology of how the DNOs should consider curtailment for Flexible Connections and which metrics should be considered while assessing installed Active Network Management systems.

 Product 8: System Wide Resource Register

-This register looks to review the feasibility of putting in place a system-wide resource register for GB generation, storage and flexible demand (T&D)
+This product is reviewing the feasibility of putting in place a central resource register for GB generation, storage and flexible demand.

 Product 12: TSO/DSO & DER Data